Knowledge without Wisdom: Measuring Misalignment between LLMs and Intended Impact: Ethical considerations

-Failure of any educational resource is generally not a binary characteristic, but rather measures of extent: along continua of quality.
-Illustrating these continua, for a given group of children, an excellent human tutor would facilitate each child learning at their fullest capacity, however defined, whereas a weaker tutor may only be able to help some students learn some of the content some of the time, much like some non-humans \citep{collins_building_2024,pardos_learning_2023,vaccaro_when_2024}.
-If the human tutor were replaced by a textbook, there would still a very small subset of children who could fully benefit from that intervention, but most students would not be as well served.
-These continua of quality exist for all educational resources, e.g., lesson plans, remediation activities, curricula, formative assessments, systems for classroom climate, IEPs, feedback to students, etc. \paragraph{The Paradox of Free Advice} Similarly, all AI-generated content will be imperfect, and the degree of quality available can be difficult to recognize.
-Freely available generative AI introduces a challenge that we will call the “Paradox of Free Advice”: \textbf{those needing more guidance are also those that are less discerning of the quality of guidance or support offered}.
+\textit{Those needing more guidance are also those that are less discerning of the quality of guidance or support offered}.

 Such individuals may turn to generative AI tools, which can be speciously compelling and confident, even when such models are not deserving of our trust \citep{kim_im_2024,wu_style_2023,yan_refutebench_2024,zhou_relying_2024}.
-The implications are that, for example, while an automated service may save a teacher time, it may result in a child losing learning by spending time or resources in less efficacious interventions \citep{acemoglu_tasks_2022,holmes_artificial_2022} .
-In fact, some practices in Reinforcement Learning from Human Feedback (RLHF) \citep{christiano_deep_2023} exacerbate this even further: RLHF-based model tuning simultaneously leads to less accurate outputs and yet increased human confidence that the less accurate output \citep{wen_language_2024}.
+The implications are that, for example, while an automated service may save a teacher time, it may result in a child losing learning by spending time or resources in less efficacious interventions \citep{acemoglu_tasks_2022,holmes_artificial_2022}.
+In fact, some practices in Reinforcement Learning from Human Feedback (RLHF) \citep{christiano_deep_2023} exacerbate this even further: RLHF-based model tuning simultaneously leads to less accurate outputs and yet increased human confidence that the less accurate output is trustworthy \citep{wen_language_2024}.
 If even the most expert humans have shown worryingly bad tendencies in collaborative decision making with AI \citep{agarwal_combining_2023}, how will children and public school teachers fare?
 The \textit{Paradox of Free Advice} can affect researchers and scientists as well.
 Failing to have access to or invest in high quality evaluations utilizing true expertise \citep{hosking_human_2024} for the expected human judgments can result in evaluation and reporting of research findings that deepen gaps in quality when convenience samples of human experts rely on these same systems to respond to researcher requests \citep{veselovsky_artificial_2023}.

 Biased performance is even harder for individual users to see on single use cases, since GPT models can often appear reasonable and trustworthy even when they are less accurate \citep{klingbeil_trust_2024,wen_language_2024,zhou_navigating_2023}.
 Children, like adults, become more trusting of these tools with exposure \citep{kosoy_childrens_2024}, an observation that demands deeper exploration into biases, as the models have already been associated with behavioral changes in postsecondary learning contexts \citep{abbas_is_2024,nie_gpt_2024,zhai_effects_2024}.